-As a parent, you know your child best and what type of information and conversation they are ready for.
+As a parent, you know your child best and what type of information they are ready for.
 I encourage you to start the discussion if you haven’t already.
 Please share any other resources you have found helpful on the subject of helping kids understand consent!

 Kidpower is a child-safety organization that provides training and resources for schools to talk about abuse, consent, and other safety-related issues.